Ting3l/abs-alexa-german/README.md

 This is an Alexa Skill that can be used to control your personal Audiobookshelf server.

+This fork aims to implement a german configuration for the project, so it can be run by devices with german locale.

 ## Requirements:
 1. Publicly reachable Audiobookshelf server
 2. Amazon Developer account (free)